Netflix/metaflow-tools/aws/cloudformation/README.md

 ### Prerequisites

-1. An ECS Instance Role for AWS Batch.
+1. Thanks to some community love, the following account-specific role is no longer required.
+The only prereq (as listed below) is account permissions to deploy all resources in this template. ~~An ECS Instance Role for AWS Batch.
 AWS Batch leverages ECS container instances and their respective ECS agents to query various AWS API's.
 This template doesn't deploy a role for those instances, as it's a one-time creation that many users will already have, and CloudFormation deployment will fail if the resource already exists.
 Instructions for checking for and creating the role can be found [here](https://docs.aws.amazon.com/batch/latest/userguide/instance_IAM_role.html).
-Please note that the role **MUST** be named "ecsInstanceRole" and have only the "AmazonEC2ContainerServiceforEC2Role" managed policy attached.
+Please note that the role **MUST** be named "ecsInstanceRole" and have only the "AmazonEC2ContainerServiceforEC2Role" managed policy attached.~~
 2. Adequate permissions to deploy all CloudFormation resources within an AWS account.

 ### How To Deploy from the AWS Console